kscott94/CNVinject/README.md

 # CNVinject

-CNVinject is a command-line tool for injecting artificial copynumber variants (CNVs) into existing BAM files while preserving the sequencing characteristics of the original sample.
+CNVinject is a command-line tool for injecting artificial copy number variants (CNVs) into existing BAM files while preserving the noise profile of the original sample.

-The primary goal of CNVinject is to create realistic positive-control BAMs for benchmarking sequencing depth-based CNV detection workflows, especially in difficult sequencing contexts such as low-input, whole-genome-amplified, low-coverage, sparsley, noisy, or unevenly amplified libraries.
+The primary goal of CNVinject is to generate realistic positive-control BAMs for benchmarking sequencing depth- or breakpoint-based CNV detection workflows, especially in difficult sequencing contexts such as low-input, whole-genome-amplified, low-coverage, sparsley, noisy, or unevenly amplified libraries.
 CNVinject was designed for situations where the **noise is part of the data** and should be retained.

-CNVinject modifies an existing BAM by extracting aligned reads from a defined local genomic region (patch), editing the reads in that patch to represent the desired copynumber state, and then merging the edited patch back into the original BAM.
-This approach preserves many properties of the original data, including:
+CNVinject modifies an existing BAM by extracting aligned reads from a defined local genomic region (patch), editing the reads in that patch to represent the desired copy number state, and then replacing edited reads in original BAM to simulate a CNV.
+This approach preserves many properties of the original data and is compatible with read-depth and breakpoint aware CNV callers.
+The program does not rely on contig generation and read eligibility is defined by the user.

+What CNVinject preserves:

 - breakpoints at defined interval
 - native sequencing depth;